DONATE TO THIS

 - Networking and promoting other projects and institutions around the world working on similar missions

-For this position, we are looking for someone with a background and experience in journalism, media, communications, writing or related fields.
-A minimum of 6 hours per week is required.
+For this position, we are looking for someone with a background and experience in journalism, communications, English or a background in environmental/climate science, agriculture, and geology.
+A minimum of 5 hours per week is required.

 Why RTE?
 By volunteering with RTE, you will be part of an exciting and vital environmental movement!
 At RTE we work towards educating policy makers, farmers, international institutions and the general public about the benefits of healthier soils- which can be achieved through remineralization; We also would like to post your profile on our website; After 3 months of work, we can write a recommendation on your LinkedIn and other social media profiles; We can write professional recommendations telling your contacts about our experience with you.
 Most importantly, you will be able to feel proud of yourself for helping the world stabilize the climate and produce more nutritious food.
 Come join us, by dedicating your precious time and skills.